osrf/car_demo/README.md

 * A joystick
 * A joystick driver which creates links to `/dev/input/js0` or `/dev/input/js1`

+This has been tested with the Logitech F710 in Xbox mode.
+If you have a different joystick you may need to adjust the parameters for the very basic joystick_translator node: https://github.com/osrf/car_demo/blob/master/car_demo/nodes/joystick_translator

 # Building

 First clone the repo, then run the script `build_demo.bash`.